g0dkar/qrcode-kotlin/README.md

 Copyright 2021 Rafael M. Lins, Licensed under the [MIT License](LICENSE).

+QR Code is trademarked by Denso Wave, inc.

 ## Support and Links

 * If you found any bugs,